Coaching & Training Services

 - We can also meet at a local park.
 We have identified several parks in our service area that allow for training sessions to take place with medium level distractions and plenty of shade.

-Masks are required for all clients for all in-person appointments.
+Masks are recommended for all clients for all in-person appointments.
 If we arrive at an appointment and you do not have a mask or an accessible outdoor space for the appointment, we will need to reschedule and a $50 fee will be applied.

 Common service and training questions.